janboone/applied-economics/_sources/assignment3.rst.txt

 * The python assignment you can do alone or with at max. one other student (i.e. max group size is 2).
-* deadline for the python assignment: January 31st, 2017
+* for the deadline for the python assignment, see :ref:`the page with the schedule <grade>`
 * `download the assignment template <https://janboone.github.io/applied-economics/_downloads/assignment_template.ipynb>`_
 * create a jupyter notebook which has extension ".ipynb".
 You publish this notebook on GitHub and add a link to your README file (created in assignment 1, and in the repository reported in the google form) so that we can find it.
-Note that when someone views the notebook on GitHub (with a decent browser), it is actually rendered as if the person is running python (with the exception of plotly graphs).
+Note that when someone views the notebook on GitHub (with a decent browser), it is actually rendered as if the person is running python (with some exceptions like plotly graphs).

 The idea of the assignment is that you report your findings in a transparent way that can easily be verified/reproduced by others.

-An example assignment can be found `here. <http://janboone.github.io/Deductible_Health_Insurance/>`_ This python notebook is more elaborate than what we expect you to do.
-However, the following ingredients will be important when we evaluate your assignment:
+The following ingredients will be important when we evaluate your assignment:

 * Start with a clear and transparent *question*.